metacraft-labs/DendrETH/beacon-light-client/plonky2/README.md

-# Beacon Light Client Task Execution and Data Flow
+# The Balance Verification Task Execution and Data Flow

-The Beacon Light Client relies heavily on a Redis instance to handle task management.
+The Balance Verification relies heavily on a Redis instance to handle task management.
 This document provides an overview of the technical structure of the system, including how tasks are produced, consumed, and executed.

 ## Commitment Mapper